Updated: May 25

 You are not restricted by timings - Trying to get 100 people free on the same day almost definitely requires that you choose a weekend for your wedding.
 However, the beauty of a smaller number of guests is that you can be flexible with how and where you marry.
 A weekday wedding may suit you better and be a cheaper option.

 There is less eyes on you - Not a motivation for everyone, but for some, the thought of a hundred people watching you walk down the aisle and say your vows can be anxiety-inducing.
 Whether you have anxiety or are shy, it might feel much more comfortable for you to say ‘I do’ with just 10 people you love around you, and that’s a perfectly acceptable reason.

 Though with all this positivity to having a micro wedding there is also disadvantages to it.

-The biggest disadvantages are that you may encounter pushback from friends or family.
-Guests who do not make the cut can feel hurt by your decision to have just 20 people at your big day.
+Guests - The guests who do not make the cut can feel hurt by your decision to have just 20 people at your big day.
 You must be confident that this is the right decision for you, otherwise you may start feeling guilty about the people who are upset by your choice.
 It is not something that should stop you from having a micro wedding, but it is something to be aware of.

 Limited guests – Cutting down your guest list may bring some heartache.
 If you cannot fathom leaving out your cousins, best friends from school, or work husbands and wives from your big day, a micro wedding may not be possible.

 Can be expensive – The details can get away from you and your budget if you opt for luxurious items.
 If going for a big wedding having a Micro wedding expense is lowered.